carlosprietobarron/enumerable_gitflow/README.md

-# BUBBLE SORT Ruby project
+# ENUMERABLE Ruby project

-> This is the first project on the ruby curriculum, it's a bobblu sort method and testing code.
+> This is the first project on the ruby curriculum, it's an alternative Enumerable module.

 ## Built With